mukhtadirfiroz/github-slideshow/_posts/0000-01-02-mukhtadirfiroz.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly, sting like a be" - mukhtadir pathan Use the left arrow to go back!
+"float like a butterfly, sting like a be" - mohammad ali Use the left arrow to go back!